mk-fg/reliable-discord-client-irc-daemon/README.md

 `-s/--irc-tls-pem-file` options for binding on different host/port and TLS socket wrapping, for non-localhost connections)

-Run `/list` to see channels for all joined discord servers/guilds:
+Use IRC `/list` command to see channels for all joined discord servers/guilds:

     Channel           Users Topic
     -------           ----- -----